 Sometimes because of local ordinances against providing food to the homeless, such as laws requiring costly permits to conduct group meals, hungry people seek out food that has been thrown away.

-If property has been abandoned, then it no longer belongs to the previous owner and taking it is not stealing.
-In some cases, generally when trash is outside and expected to be picked up by the trash collectors, the courts have considered the trash to be abandoned property in which the person who discarded it would have no expectation of privacy.
+If property, including leftover food, has been abandoned, then it no longer belongs to the previous owner and taking it is not stealing.
+In most cases, generally when trash is outside and expected to be picked up by the trash collectors, the courts have considered the trash to be abandoned property.

 These abandonment cases were not about hungry people taking food.
 These cases were about police officers who, in gathering potential evidence from garbage cans, were accused of conducting illegal searches.
 See California v.
 Greenwood at http://supreme.justia.com/us/486/35/case.html and State v.
 Beltz 160 P.3d 154 (Alaska Ct. of Appeals June, 2008) and Young v.
 State 72 P.3d 1250 (Alaska Ct. of Appeals July, 2003).

 When the trash is stored indoors or in a secluded area, it is often not considered abandoned.

 Business-owned dumpsters, located on a business’s own private property and not shared by multiple businesses might not contain abandoned property.
 Dumpster companies provide lockable lids, so businesses can lock their dumpsters and keep their trash inaccessible can lock their dumpsters.
 Many businesses lock their dumpsters to prevent thieves from stealing account numbers and other private information.